igcbioinformatics/ADER/material/Practical.md

 Finally, another type of common plot is the MA plots, which displays the log fold change between groups (M) versus the average normalized expression of genes (A).
 The "vulcano" plot is also commonly used, depicting logFC versus adjusted p-value.
 On top of these graphs it is common to signal the genes that were detected as differentially expressed under certain criteria.

 **QUESTION:** What can you see in the MA plot for the Trapnell dataset?
-TODO again.
 <details><summary>Click Here to see the answer</summary>
 You can see the re-estimated log fold changes (M, in the y axis) along the range of gene expression (A, in the x axis).
 In red are the differentially expressed genes.
 Since this is an artificial dataset, these can be seen quite clearly as a group.
 You can also see a small group of false positives, on the positive range of fold change (and probably a few in the negative range too).